jantman/awslimitchecker/README.rst

   `Getting Started - Trusted Advisor <http://awslimitchecker.readthedocs.io/en/latest/getting_started.html#trusted-advisor>`_
   for more information.
 - Optionally send current usage and limit metrics to a metrics store, such as Datadog.
+- Optionally send warning/critical alerts to notification providers, such as PagerDuty.

 Requirements
 ------------